2024 Life Settlements Industry Report

 Meanwhile, there are honest professionals liquidating unwanted policies for seniors regularly.
 These stories don’t make headlines, unfortunately.

 When a life settlement is managed professionally and with transparency, it creates value for all parties.
-Senior policyholders receive a cash outlay, brokers earn their commission, providers add an asset to their portfolio, and investors generate healthy returns.
+Senior policyholders receive a cash outlay, providers add an asset to their or another investor’s portfolio, and investors generate healthy returns.

 Today, the industry moves towards greater adoption and acceptance.
 That’s being pushed by direct-to-consumer marketing campaigns created by individual industry players, as well as by joint marketing and awareness efforts coming from the Life Insurance Settlement Association (LISA).
 As The Life Settlements Report’s Senior Editor Donna Horowitz points out, over the years LISA has built awareness through conferences, guest articles, blogs, its website, and advocacy of consumer-awareness bills.
 And because of these efforts, more policyholders are understanding they can sell their life insurance for maximum value, and they are responding to that value proposition.